 The electives will be organised to provide as wide a choice as possible.
 It must be realised, however, that staffing restrictions place a limit on the minimum size of elective classes.
-It is not possible to guarantee that every elective will be approved, or that every student will be able to study the subjects she has chosen.
+It is not possible to guarantee that every elective will be approved, or that every student will be able to study the subjects they have chosen.

-The elective subjects offered for study in 2019 are -
+The elective subjects offered for study in 2021 are -

-Child Studies Commerce Dance Design and Technology Drama Food Technology History (Elective) Industrial Technology - Timber Information and Software Technology Languages - French, Italian, Spanish Music Photographic and Digital Media Physical Activity and Sports Studies (PASS) Textiles Technology Visual Arts Visual Design Work Education
+Child Studies Industrial Technology - Timber Physical Activity and Sports Studies (PASS) Commerce Information and Software Technology Dance Languages - French, Italian, Spanish Design and Technology Music

+Drama

+Food Technology History (Elective)

+Textiles Technology Visual Arts Photographic and Digital Media Visual Design

+Work Education